-A design or development estimation is an important thing on the stage of making an agreement with the client, and it is important for both the client and the company.
+A design or development estimation is an important thing in the stage of making an agreement with the client, and it is important for both the client and the company.
 For the client, it gives an understanding of the budget and the approximate date of release.

-The way we work on the estimation depends on the goal we want to achieve.
+The way we work on the design estimation depends on the goal we want to achieve.
 There are three main options depending on the aim:

 In this case, the figure we get is an approximate value based on the available information, usually not enough to conduct an accurate estimate.
 Usually, we apply for such a scenario when the client is not sure if there is enough money to make the project.

 It gives rough numbers – the accuracy is from -25% to +40%.
-For example, if the real project realization will take 40 hours, the estimate will be from 30 hours to 60 hours.
+For example, if the real project realization will take 40 hours, the development estimate will be from 30 hours to 60 hours.

 Applying such a scenario, we usually try to get all the numbers in more detail and define the precise scope of the features to implement to a product.
 Usually, we step on this path when the client thinks that there is enough money and wants to get a more detailed presentation of what we are going to do.

-This estimate is more accurate – from -10% to +20% of the real project time.
+This design estimate is more accurate – from -10% to +20% of the real project time.
 It means that if the project takes 40 hours, the estimate will be from 36 to 48 hours.

 Definitive estimation (or, as it is also called, SoW – Statement of Work).

-This type of estimate is the most precise one.
+This type of design/development estimate is the most precise one.
 It is usually applied when the client asks for the final detailed calculations and ready to start the project development.
 It is very accurate – only to +15%.
 So, on the example of our 40-hours project, the estimate will be from 40 hours to 46.

-Except for defining the aim of the estimation, we have to check that we have all the necessary information.
+Except for defining the aim of the design estimation, we have to check that we have all the necessary information.
 To gather all the data, we have to discuss the project with the designers. developers, business analysts, and, last but not least, the client.